 Full support is provided on how to deliver the interventions, with an introductory session on our MyMastery platform, then targeted guidance within each unit.

-Each video is around 5 or 6 minutes in length and is intended to be watched by the adult and pupil together, modelling the use of representations and language.
+Each pupil-facing video is around 5 or 6 minutes in length and is intended to be watched by the adult and pupil together, modelling the use of representations and language.
 Pause points are provided for discussion and exploration.

 The activities offer flexibility to fit your school's intervention slots (whether they're 15-minutes or 45-minutes) and to fit the needs of each pupil.
 Confident pupils may spend fewer sessions on a particular area, whereas others may need multiple sessions to understand and embed key learning.

 A diagnostic placement quiz informs the intervention programme route.